hitoshi-watase/sercrod/docs/reference/directives/input.md

   - `*eager` and `n-eager` affect text-style inputs and textarea on `input` events:
     - When `*eager` is enabled, text changes cause a full `update()` of the host.
-    - Without `*eager`, Nablla only updates the host’s children, which can be cheaper.
+    - Without `*eager`, Sercrod only updates the host’s children, which can be cheaper.
   - Similar to `*lazy`, it can be:
     - Present as a bare attribute (`*eager`).
     - Or have an expression value (`*eager="expr"`) that decides whether eager behavior is active.